MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 • Reduction in infections caused by excess skin

-With a circumferential lipectomy, Dr Hunt helps his patients complete their weight loss journey and achieve the aesthetic results they’ve been aiming for.
+With a Circumferential Lipectomy, Dr Hunt helps his patients complete their weight loss journey and achieve the aesthetic results they’ve been aiming for.
 This will be in accordance with individual surgical plans.

 Am I suitable for Belt Lipectomy Surgery?

-You can benefit from circumferential lipectomy surgery if:
+You can benefit from Circumferential Lipectomy surgery if:

 • You’ve had dramatic weight loss that resulted in loose skin on your belly, hips, and lower back